 New staff members must register through lRBNet.
-The local IRBNet administrator must send an email to IRBNet Support at firstname.lastname@example.org for new staff members to request administrator access to the appropriate workspace(s).
+The local IRBNet administrator must send an email to IRBNet Support at email@example.com for new staff members to request administrator access to the appropriate workspace(s).
 For user instructions on how to register, users can reference various support resources within the VAIRRS University training library (VA network access only).

 Are research coordinators able to see documents associated with a project?